Skip to content

 Change Validation

-Validate by examining both input and output together:
+Validate by examining both input and output together.
+The change validator receives a tuple (input, output):

 val dedupe = Node[List[Int], List[Int]](_.distinct)